dmccreary/dmccreary/docs/quotes.md

 This quote came about when I was interviewing David Cantor for a blog I was writing on machine learning hardware benchmarking.
 He said it almost as an off-hand comment so I asked him if I could quote him.
 I use this quote in many of my keynote speeches.

+## John Muir on the Connected Universe

+*When we try to pick out anything by itself, we find it hitched to everything else in the Universe.* - John Muir